unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

 (If you only want to display plain text without a parent HTML document and CSS styles, you can use `provideContent("text content")`)

-## Route Maps
+## Route maps

-Route Maps are simple JavaScript objects with route patterns as keys and entrypoint values as values.
+Route maps are simple JavaScript objects with route patterns as keys and entrypoint values as values.

 When a URL is requested from the backend or loaded on the frontend, the most specific (longest) matching route entry is resolved to an entrypoint value.